KenN7/kenn7.github.io/content/soft_arch/project.md

 In groups, you are going to make a small presentation on a piece of software or technology or your choice.
-We will measure you capacity to analyse and transfer your knowledge about technical subjects.
+We will measure your capacity to analyse and transfer your knowledge about technical subjects.

-# Choosing a project

 # Presentation

-You prepare a 15 minutes presentation (followed by question from the audience) that will be presented during the last two courses.
+You prepare a 15-minute presentation (followed by questions from the audience) that will be presented during the last two courses.

 During this presentation, you will present a technology or piece of software in the light of the different broad topics you encountered during the course.
 Your presentation should start with a presentation of the subject in board terms with some context.
-Depending of your choice of subject, if your subject is very broad, you will focus on a specific application or aspect of the subject.
+Depending on your choice of subject, if your subject is very broad, you will focus on a specific application or aspect of the subject.
-You present a use case or specific application and then make an analysis, in terms of software architecture, security concerns, and deliverability concerns.
+You present a use case or specific application and then make an analysis, in terms of software architecture, quality, security concerns, and deliverability concerns.

 You are expected to dig in to the subject and should not be superficial.